-The Organization recognizes contributions when cash, a noncash asset, or an unconditional promise to give is received.
+The Organization recognizes contributions when cash and other financial assets, a nonfinancial asset, or an unconditional promise to give is received.
 Conditional promises to give, which have a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
-Amounts received prior to the meeting of these conditions, if any, are reported as refundable advances in the statement of financial position.
-As of December 31, 2021, the Organization did not have any conditional contributions that were not recognized.
+Amounts received prior to the meeting of these conditions, if any, are reported as refundable advances in the statements of financial position.
+As of December 31, 2022 and 2021, the Organization did not have any conditional contributions that were not recognized.